 Paule Marshall’s novels, like Brown Girl, Brownstones, and Praisesong for the Widow are considered groundbreaking works of African-American literature, but they should be required reading for everyone.
 Marshall, who was mentored by Langston Hughes, writes with passion and precision about immigrants from the Caribbean.
 Though she passed away in 2019, her novels continue to inspire and impact readers and have recently been met with renewed interest.
 While highly accredited and well-received in her time, she also graced readers with memorable quips such as “I realize that it is fashionable now to dismiss the traditional novel as something of an anachronism, but to me it is still a vital form.”
 Start with: Brown Girl, Brownstones

 Everyone who has the good fortune to pick up one of Erens’ three novels becomes a fan.
 Whether writing about teenagers at boarding school (The Virgins), two mothers struggling together through labor (Eleven Hours), or a loner at the end of his tether (The Understory), Erens has a gift for making you want to spend time in her characters’ company.
 Then you want to scout her other fans to discuss your good fortune of discovering her talents.
-If you’re looking for other standouts in the literary world, try these handpicked debut novels of the past 50 years.
-Start with: The Understory
+If you’re looking for other standouts in the literary world, start with: The Understory

 As an associate professor of writing at Columbia University, a staff critic and writer for the New Yorker, and a former writer for the Village Voice, Als has a long history of literary interaction and rich life experiences to propel his writing.
 Als’ debut memoir, The Women, is an uncompromising “psychological study, a sociopolitical manifesto, and an incisive adventure in literary criticism,” that paints in-depth portraits of lovers, mentors, and Als’ own mother.
 His work revolves around ideas of sexuality, culture, identity, and race without coming up for air.
 The amazing impact of his latest work, White Girls, was summed up succinctly by The Chicago Tribune: “This book will change you.”
 Start with: The Women